Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Automated Parameter Tuning

 which corresponds to the size of the additional set. \end{proof}

-\subsubsection{Zonotope order reduction}
+\subsubsection{Zonotope Order Reduction}

-The zonotope order reduction in \lineref{alg:standard:overPU_k} of \algref{alg:standard} results in an additional error in the particular solution $\overPU{t_{k+1}}$.
-We can exploit that large parts of the reduction error for $\overPU{t_{k+1}}$ are already contained in the error $\eaccUstep{k}$.
-For this, we split the additional particular solution $e^{At_k} \overPU{\Delta t_k}$ into two parts
+The zonotope order reduction of the particular solution $\overPU{t_{k+1}}$ in \lineref{alg:standard:overPU_k} of \algref{alg:standard} induces another error.
+To determine this reduction error, we first split the particular solution $e^{At_k} \overPU{\Delta t_k}$ into two parts

-The latter part $e^{At_k} \overPUrest{t_k}$ is enclosed by a box in the computation of the error $\eaccUstep{k}$ in \eqref{eq:eaccUstep}.
-In contrast to \algref{alg:standard}, we therefore enclose this part by a box since the resulting error in our adaptive algorithm is equal to using the original zonotope and the computation is faster as we reduce almost all generators in \eqref{eq:overPUzerorest}.
-Consequently, we only have to reduce $\overPUzero{t_{k+1}}$ since $\overPUrest{t_{k+1}}$ is a box and thus always has zonotope order $1$.